pclalv/crystal-key-item-randomizer/README.md

   after delivering the Mystery Egg to Professor Elm, has been removed, and it is no longer necessary to return the Mystery Egg to Professor Elm.
+- The trainer on Route 31 no blocks progress if the player has not received the Togepi egg from Elm's aid.
 - The Magnet Train is always running; it is no longer necessary to fix the Kanto Power Plant in order to restore train service, and the player may travel between Johto and Kanto by train as soon as they